 \section{Implementation and Hyperparameter Details}

-\subsection{Hyperparameters for the Mixture-of-GAMs Framework}
+\subsection{Hyperparameters for the mixture-of-GAMs framework}

-This subsection summarizes the hyperparameter choices used for training the proposed Mixture-of-GAMs framework, including the resampling-based random Fourier feature (RFF) representation, latent-space clustering, and local GAM fitting.
-These settings were selected a priori and fixed across all reported runs for each dataset.
-Table~\ref{tab:hyperparams_summary} provides a detailed overview of the hyperparameters used for the California Housing, NASA Airfoil Self-Noise, and Bike Sharing datasets.
+This subsection summarizes the hyperparameter choices used for training the proposed Mixture-of-GAMs framework, including the resampling-based RFF representation, latent-space clustering, and local GAM fitting.
+A detailed overview of the final hyperparameter configurations for all datasets is provided in Table~\ref{tab:hyperparams_summary}.

+For each dataset, two key structural hyperparameters, including the number of mixture components $L$ and the dimension $d$ of the PCA-induced latent embedding, are determined via grid search over moderate ranges of integer values.
+Specifically, candidate values of $L$ and $d$ are chosen according to the dataset size and complexity, and for each pair $(L,d)$, the model is trained on the training data and evaluated using predictive performance.
+The configuration yielding the best performance is selected and then fixed for all reported experiments on that dataset.

+To illustrate the influence of these hyperparameters, we visualize the performance landscape over $(L,d)$ using heatmaps, where each grid cell represents the test RMSE associated with a given configuration.
+Figure~\ref{fig:RMSE_grid} displays the results for the California Housing dataset using both complete and spatial RFF representations, while Figure~\ref{fig:RMSE_grid_airfoil} presents the corresponding results for the Airfoil Self-Noise dataset under both original and augmented data settings.

+Across these experiments, several consistent patterns can be observed.
+First, increasing the number of mixture components $L$ generally improves predictive accuracy, reflecting the benefit of increased local adaptivity.
+In contrast, the model's sensitivity to the latent dimension $d$ is relatively low, with robust performance achieved even at small values of $d$.

+In addition, the choice of representation and data augmentation strategy has a clear impact on the performance landscape.
+For the California Housing dataset, clustering guided by spatial random Fourier features yields lower RMSE across a broad range of configurations, indicating that the spatial representation provides a more informative basis for regime discovery.
+For the Airfoil dataset, data augmentation consistently improves performance across the hyperparameter grid, suggesting that the additional samples stabilize the resulting cluster structures.

+These observations support the use of moderate values of $L$ and low-dimensional latent embeddings in the proposed framework, and provide empirical justification for the hyperparameter choices reported in Table~\ref{tab:hyperparams_summary}.

+For local GAM fitting, we use the fitting weights $a_{i\ell}$ defined in Section~\ref{sec:clusterwise_gam}.
+In the experiments, hard assignment weights are used for California Housing, Airfoil Self-Noise, and Protein, while soft posterior-responsibility weights are used for Bike Sharing, Kin40k, and Elevators.
+For the hard-assignment cases, local GAMs are fitted using a custom spline-based penalized least-squares implementation.
+For the soft-weighted cases, we interface MATLAB with the Python package \texttt{pygam} (Serv\'en and Brummitt, \citeyear{serven2018pygam}) and pass the GMM responsibilities as observation weights for each local GAM.
+In the Bike Sharing experiment, cyclic spline terms are used for temporal covariates, smooth spline terms for continuous meteorological variables, and one-hot encoded linear terms for categorical indicators.

-\subsection{Baseline Models and Training Configuration}
+\subsection{Baseline models and training configuration}